LATINO BOOK REVIEW

 William Henry Ellis—U.S. Slave Who Became a Millionaire by Pretending to be Mexican

 William Henry Ellis, also known as Guillermo Enrique Eliseo, was a former African American slave who found his way around the racist Jim Crow system by pretending to be of different ethnicity.
-The former slave Continue reading...
+The former Continue reading...
 9/5/20

 Mexican American Scholar Challenges San Antonio College Mascot